 TOP TIP: Take a short walk to Millers Point for great views of Sydney and the Observatory

 10. Check out the FREE Fireworks at Darling Harbour

 Just a short walk from Base you will find Darling Harbour.
 This is a popular tourist area and is home to a Mall, many street performers and festivals, bars, waterfront views, cafes and the IMAX theater.
-Every Saturday night there is a free fireworks display!
-Who doesn't love free stuff?
-The fireworks kick off at 9:00PM from the 8th October - 2nd April, and at 8:30PM from the 9th april - 1st October.
+Ask the staff at your hostel about what Sydney events are on as many involve Darling Harbour in some way.